Science Council challenges UK’s narrow and old fashioned view of science by releasing a list of the country’s 100 leading practising scientists

 Current science roles: President of the Royal Society; Chief Executive of the Francis Crick Institute.

 Recognised for being awarded the Nobel Prize for Physiology or Medicine in 2001 for his discovery of protein molecules that control the division of cells.
-He is also an Honorary Fellow of the Royal Society of Chemistry, Society of Biology and Academy of Medical Sciences, and a Member of the Physiological Society.
+He is a Fellow of the Royal Society, the Academy of Medical Sciences, an Honorary Fellow of the Royal Society of Chemistry and Society of Biology, and a Member of the Physiological Society.

 Lord Martin Rees